Conn. Leads $5.5M Multistate Settlement with

 "Connecticut law requires that anyone in possession of another person's personal information safeguard that data," said Attorney General Jepsen.
 "It is critically important that companies take seriously the maintenance of their computer software systems and their data security protocols.
 We appreciate Nationwide's cooperation in bringing this matter to an appropriate and responsible resolution."

-“Our economy works best when businesses can be trusted to protect consumer information appropriately,” said Consumer Protection Commissioner Michelle H. Seagull, “We encourage all businesses to make computer safety, and data security part of everyday workplace culture in order to protect information, and ensure consumer’s trust.”
+"Our economy works best when businesses can be trusted to protect consumer information appropriately," said Commissioner Seagull.
+"We encourage all businesses to make computer safety, and data security part of everyday workplace culture in order to protect information, and ensure consumers' trust."